Franklyne-Kibet/Franklynebett/README.md

 - 👋 Hi, I’m @Franklynebett
-- 👀 I’m interested in Data Science & Machine Learning
+- 👀 I’m interested in Cloud Computing and DevOps.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Associate Cloud Engineer by Google
 - 💞️ I’m looking to collaborate on various projects and solving problems
 - 📫 How to reach me via my email bettfranklyne@gmail.com